Student Services and Academic Support

 Door Access

-Students who use a correct card that fails to function for access to their residence hall or academic building should call Ingress Management Services at 512.245.7656.
+Students should contact the Night Desk at 512-245-3337 if their card fails to function correctly to access their residence hall during daytime hours.
+Card access failure at an academic building should be reported to Ingress Management Services at 512.245.7656.

 Lost Cards